yolosec/deadcodeBlog/_posts/2016-08-03-Blind-Java-Deserialization-Commons-Gadgets.markdown

 ```

 The for loop is here to avoid infinite loop on the file check - it defines the maximum amount of time to wait for process to complete.
-If something goes wrong and file does not get created the application would freeze.
+If something goes wrong and the file does not get created, the application would freeze.
 We don't want to DoS the application (yet) and attract attention.
-If the file gets created the loop quickly finishes and the page blocking ends.
+If the file gets created, the loop quickly finishes and the page blocking ends.

 ## Conclusion {#conclusion}

-We aimed to demonstrate the exploitation in restricted environments with use of blind technique, inspired by
+We aimed to demonstrate the exploitation in restricted environments with the use of blind technique, inspired by
 Blind SQL Injection attacks.
-With given gadgets its possible to gather interesting information about the target
+With given gadgets it's possible to gather interesting information about the target
 system and maybe mount another attacks which would not be possible via deserialization vulnerability otherwise.

 We made utilities to generate the payloads and to test them before using them on real targets.
 This is especially useful to test blind techniques like string guessing with bisection.
 Our further work is to automate this exploitation technique in the same way as [sqlmap] does.

-If you like to know more on gadget constructions and limitations, keep reading.
+If you'd like to know more on gadget constructions and limitations, keep reading.

 ## Digging deeper - Theory {#deeper}
 In the following section we will take a closer look on gadget constructions and tool arsenal we can use for that.